Explainer

 The Cold Start Problem and How Centinel Handles It

 Not every event enters the system with a full signal profile.
-When a user manually adds an event to their forecast — because Centinel's onboarding detection missed it, because it's a new obligation that doesn't appear in the bank history yet, or because the user is adding an event for a bill paid from a different account — that event starts with only amount and date information.
+When a user manually adds an event to their forecast — because onboarding detection missed it, because it's a new obligation that doesn't appear in the bank history yet, or because the event is paid from a different account being tracked — that event starts with only amount and date information.
 No merchant name, no category, no amount variance history.
 This is the cold start: the event exists in the forecast, but the system hasn't yet observed how it manifests in the bank feed.

 Centinel's design choice for cold start events is that amount and date alone can carry enough weight to produce a confident match.
 If you manually add your rent as $1,500 on the first, and a $1,500.00 debit posts on the first, that's a strong enough combination to match automatically — even without any merchant data.
 The system doesn't need to know that the transaction description reads "ONLINE PMT PROPERTY MGMT."
 The amount and date alignment is sufficient.